andersonfpcorrea/trybe-exercicios/fundamentos/bloco-04-introducao-a-javascript-e-logica-de-programacao/dia-1-javascript-primeiros-passos/readme.md

 - EIGTH EXERCISE: Create a program that define three numbers into const variables and return "true" if at least one out of the three is even, if this condition is not fullfilled, then return "false".
+Bonus: Use only one if statement.

+- NINETH EXERCISE: Create a program that define three numbers into const variables and return true if at least one of them is odd, otherwise it returns false.
+Bonus: Use only one if statement.